giankdiluvi/giankdiluvi.github.io/yvr.md

 Prototype is top notch too.
 Modus on Broadway.
 Analog, Pallet, or Kafka if you're in Downtown.
+Timbertrain (the one in Port Moody is like a weird real estate exposition).
 Agro is the cheapest good quality specialty coffee roaster but I've never been to their coffee shop.

+Specialty coffee shops I haven't gone to but want to:
+Single V in Burnaby (got a beautiful Wilton Benitez from them).
+Botany Rd in the Sunshine Coast
+(good road trip; hit Sunday Cider and Persephone Brewing too!).
+Sunny M and R Ki in Richmond.

 Check out [Vancouver Coffee Snob](https://www.vancouvercoffeesnob.com/) for more recommendations.